LSX-UniWue/auswahl/doc/benchmarking.rst

 The benchmarking system distinguishes between two different kinds of metrics, namely *regression metrics* and *stability metrics*.
-While the former is a compulsory component of the benchmarking (and set to :func:`sklearn.metrics.mean_squared_error` per default), the *stability metric* is optinally calculated by the benchmarking system.
+While the former is a compulsory component of the benchmarking (and set to :func:`sklearn.metrics.mean_squared_error` per default), the *stability metric* is optionally calculated by the benchmarking system.
 The system can handle several metrics of each kind simultaneously.

 Regression Metrics
 ------------------